noboruma/s1h/README.md

 Hostname ***.***.***.***
 User root
 ```
-Simple execute the following:
+Simply execute the following:
 ```
 s1h
 ```
 ![main output](.github/assets/main.png)

-<span style="color:green">Green entries</span> are ssh reachable hosts. <span style="color:green">Red</span> indicates the host are not reachable with the given hostname & port.
+<span style="color:green">Green entries</span> are ssh reachable hosts.

+<span style="color:green">Red</span> indicates the host are not reachable with the given hostname & port.

 You can search hosts or hostname using repectively `F1` amd `F2` to jump directly to entries:

 ![main output](.github/assets/search.png)

-- When you press `s` and it will automatically use the configured authentication method (password or SSH key) to establish the connection.
-This opens a new shell on the remote host.
+- When pressing `s`, it will automatically use the configured authentication method (password or SSH key) to establish the connection.
+This opens a new shell on the selected remote host.

-- When you press `u` it will give the option to upload a file to one or multiple selected host:
+- When pressing `u`, it will give the option to upload a file to one or multiple selected host:
 ![main output](.github/assets/upload.png)

-- When you press `d` it will give the option to download a file from one or multiple selected host:
+- When pressing `d`, it will give the option to download a file from one or multiple selected host:
 ![main output](.github/assets/download.png)

-- When you press `m` it will select the current entry for multi selection.
+- When pressing `m`, it will select the current entry for multi selection.

-- When you press `M` it will select/deselect all multi-select entries.
+- When pressing `M`, it will select/deselect all multi-select entries.

-- When you press `e` you can execute a simple command to one or multiple selected host.
+- When pressing `e`, it will can execute a simple command to one or multiple selected host.

 ### CLI mode

-On top of password management, it is also possible to use `s1h` as a CLI to shell and copy files.
+It is also possible to use `s1h` as a CLI to shell and copy files.
 This approach might be more convenient if you rely on shell history to pass things around.
-Mostly this approach helps with password managements.
 ```
 s1h cp [host1:]/path1 [host2:]/path2
 s1h shell host1